-To maintain and expand market share in 2020 and beyond, it’s not enough to offer a cost-efficient model like BOPIS, or even to run it effectively.
+To maintain and expand market share in the coming year and beyond, it’s not enough to offer a cost-efficient model like BOPIS, or even to run it effectively.
 You must focus on what your customers want, where and how they want orders fulfilled – and then meet them with the most favorable delivery and fulfillment options.
 Make sure that BOPIS is part of a unified, omnichannel strategy incorporating all online and in-store points of sale, all retail locations, and multiple delivery and fulfillment models.

 Technologies available today can make this process less daunting, enabling retailers to orchestrate efficient, profitable deliveries across all of their fulfillment sources.

 Bringg helps businesses apply their business priorities to automated unified delivery and fulfillment flows, enabling same-day and multi-day delivery, BOPIS, ship-from-store, and returns – all through a single centralized platform.
 You can learn more about our delivery and fulfillment SaaS platform here.